-Earlier this year, DTW contributor, Robertas Parazitas shared a vision for an entire family of cars inspired by Harris Mann’s bracingly modern styling theme, but Triumph hadn’t exactly been sitting on their hands during the 1970’s.
+Earlier this year, contributor, Robertas Parazitas shared an intriguing vision for an entire family of cars inspired by Harris Mann’s bracingly modern styling theme, but Triumph hadn’t exactly been sitting on their hands during the 1970’s.

 A further programme was initiated in 1978 to expand TR7’s appeal, toning down its more contentious visuals and amortising some of the funding lost to the Lynx programme.
 Many components were carried over particularly body, trim and suspension parts, to reduce costs.